Jefferson County, Tennessee

 Personal Injury Attorney in Jefferson County

-Injured in Dandridge, Jefferson City, or anywhere in Jefferson County?
-Get connected with an experienced local personal injury attorney — free.
+Injured in Dandridge, Jefferson City, White Pine, or anywhere in Jefferson County?
+Get connected with an experienced local personal injury attorney for free.

 Why You Need a Personal Injury Attorney in Jefferson County

 Tennessee personal injury law has specific rules that affect your case.
-The statute of limitations is just one year — shorter than most states.
+The statute of limitations is just one year, which is shorter than most states.
 Tennessee also follows a modified comparative fault rule, which means your compensation can be reduced if you share any fault for the accident.
-An experienced attorney in Jefferson County understands these rules and can protect your rights.
+An experienced attorney serving Jefferson County understands these rules and can protect your rights.

 Common Personal Injury Cases in Jefferson County